Down syndrome is a common genetic variation which usually causes delay in physical, intellectual and language development.

-The incidence of births of children with Down syndrome increases with the age of the mother.
-But due to higher fertility rates in younger women, 80% of children with Down syndrome are born to women under 35 years of age.
+The incidence of birth of children with Down syndrome increases with the age of the mother.
+However, due to higher fertility rates in younger women, 80% of children with Down syndrome are born to women under 35 years of age.

 A few of the common physical traits of Down syndrome are low muscle tone, small stature, an upward slant to the eyes, and a single deep crease across the center of the palm.
 Every person with Down syndrome is a unique individual and may possess these characteristics to different degrees or not at all.